gitGNU/gnu_kenozooid/doc/user/ri.rst

 The table below describes Kenozooid core (mandatory) and optional dependencies.

-The availability column provides information about a package being provided with an operating system (i.e. Linux distro) or a binary ready to install on given platform (Windows, Mac OS X).
+The availability column provides information about a package being provided with an operating system (i.e. Linux distro, FreeBSD) or a binary available to install on given platform (Windows, Mac OS X).

 +-----------------+----------+-------------+--------------------------+----------------------------+
 |    Name         | Version  | Type        |  Availability            |  Description               |